 See SPIRE to determine when your enrollment appointment opens.
 Students must meet with an advisor before they can enroll as advising holds will need to be lifted prior to class registration.
-ME senior (1 or 2 semesters remaining), IE, and ENGIN-IE students meet with their faculty advisor as shown on SPIRE.
-All other ME and ENGIN-ME students must meet with Graduate Student Advisors Chris Knecht (all transfer students and non-transfer students with last names starting with R-Z) in Elab 201C, Nick Uvanovic (non-transfer students with last names starting with A-G) in Elab 312, or Brandon Whitchurch (non-transfer students with last names starting with H-Q) in Elab 315.
-You should be receiving an e-mail from your respective graduate student advisor shortly asking you to sign-up for an appointment; if you do not, please contact them after October 10.
+ME seniors (1 or 2 semesters remaining not including the current semester), IE, and ENGIN-IE students meet with their faculty advisor as shown on SPIRE.
+All other ME and ENGIN-ME students must meet with Graduate Student Advisors Chris Knecht (all transfer students and non-transfer students with last names starting with T-Z) in Elab 104C, Nick Uvanovic (non-transfer students with last names starting with A-J) in Elab 319, or Aaron Annan (non-transfer students with last names starting with K-S) in Elab 315.
+You should be receiving an e-mail from your respective graduate student advisor shortly asking you to sign-up for an appointment; if you do not, please contact them after March 15.
 Post graduate students should meet with Dr. Bernd F. Schliemann.
 After advising, bring a copy of the signed Course Selection Form (CSF) to Dorothy Adams.
 NOTE: if you fail to meet with an advisor during the dates in 3 above, you are not guaranteed a seat in the classes you need.

 Admission to the Major